-Hi, I’m Karin Koch, and I am the creator and owner of the Pooseum in Tasmania, a science museum dedicated entirely to the intriguing world of animal droppings.
+Hi, I’m Karin Koch, the creator and owner of the Pooseum in Tasmania, a science museum dedicated entirely to the intriguing world of animal droppings.

 “How on earth did you come up with such an idea?”
 I can hear you ask.